joakimk/starsystem/README.md

 The rough idea is to build a spaceship game where you can move around within a star system.

+**Status:** Basic hot-code-reload setup done.
+Not much of a game yet.

 # License

 Copyright (c) 2016 [Joakim Kolsjö](https://twitter.com/joakimk)